-A food challenge can be important to help evaluate and manage patients with a history of possible food allergies.
-If you have positive or negative skin and blood tests to foods, your doctor may consider a food challenge.
+- A food challenge can be important to help evaluate and manage patients with a history of possible food allergies.
+If you have positive or negative skin and RAST tests to foods, your doctor may consider a food challenge. - Here are some reasons to perform a food challenge: - o To identify if a food is incorrectly suspected as the cause of symptoms - o To prove that a food is NOT the cause of symptoms - To discover how sensitive you are to a food - To learn if you've outgrown a food allergy

-- Here are some reasons to perform a food challenge: - o To identify if a food is incorrectly suspected as the cause of symptoms - o To prove that a food is NOT the cause of symptoms - To learn if you've outgrown a food allergy - Food challenges take place in a controlled environment with staff equipped to handle any adverse reactions.
+• Food challenges take place in a controlled environment with staff equipped to handle any adverse reactions.
 During a food challenge, the patient (watched by healthcare providers) eats a food suspected of previously causing allergic symptoms.
 This is done by ingesting small, increasing doses of the suspected food at preset time intervals (such as every 30 minutes).
 The challenge is stopped if a reaction occurs, and the patient is considered to have passed the challenge when a full serving of the suspected food is ingested without causing symptoms.